- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

 This introductory finance course covers fundamental concepts in corporate finance and capital markets.
 The goal is to give you a set of tools and analytical frameworks that will prove useful, regardless of your eventual career.
 The first part of the course covers basic valuation concepts and techniques, such as time value of money and Discounted Cash Flows (DCF).
 It also gives you an understanding of how to make value-creating investment decisions and how to use the DCF approach to value a company.
 The second part delves deeper into the trade-off of risk versus return and teaches you how to apply these concepts to optimise investment portfolios.
 It also looks at the difference between systematic and unsystematic risk and the implications for calculating a company's cost of capital and market value.
 Finally, the third part investigates executives financing choices and the effect of borrowing (leverage) on risk, return and the value of the company.

-Ultimately, it is the prices paid and charged by a company that determine how economic value is divided between the business, its consumers and its suppliers.
-This course teaches you how to use structured thinking based on microeconomic theory to understand how economic fundamentals such as demand, cost, market structure and government policy shape the prices that prevail in a market.
-By the end of the course you will know how to: construct a fact-based, logically grounded analysis of a competitive market; identify the categories of costs that are relevant for critical business decisions; construct models of how government interactions affect prices; make proft-maximising price decisions based on the interplay between cost and demand; and use several useful game-theory based models of competition.
+This course provides you with the fundamentals of managerial decision making.
+We use structured thinking based on microeconomic theory to understand how economic fundamentals – such as demand, cost, market structure and competition – shape pricing strategies, capacity choices, and market entry decisions.
+By the end of the course you will know how to: construct a fact-based, logically grounded analysis of a competitive market; identify the categories of costs that are relevant for critical business decisions; construct models of how firm interactions affect prices; make profit-maximising price decisions based on the interplay between cost and demand; and use several useful game-theory based models of competition.
+The tools and concepts are ones that you will repeatedly apply in your subsequent classes at INSEAD and in your daily decisions as managers.

 The goal of this course is to provide a solid foundation in probability and statistics for subsequent courses at INSEAD and for a management career beyond.
 After all, most management decisions are made under conditions of uncertainty.
 So you will need a framework for thinking about problems involving uncertainty and, building on this framework, some tools for interpreting data.
 These are precisely the tools and frameworks that this course provides.
 While some technical analysis is essential, the content is presented from the perspective of a future manager, rather than from the viewpoint of a technician.
 As well as learning from lectures, exercises and case studies, you will use computer software to make calculations and analyse data.